EmmyAnieDev/laravel_turorial/README.md

 -   Model is a class or an object blueprint that represent a certain type of data.

 -   To create an Eloquent Model for the table "pizzas", we run "php artisan make:model Pizza"

+-   In MySQL we can't store an Array as a data type but we can store JSON strig that can represet an Array.

+-   Attribute casting in Laravel is a feature that allows you to automatically convert model attributes to a specific data type when they are accessed or saved.